 Full-time benefits-eligible staff with two (2) or more years of service may also be eligible for up to six (6) weeks of continuous paid parental leave, during FMLA, following the birth or placement of a child.
 In addition, an employee on FMLA leave due to birth may also be eligible for short-term disability (STD) benefits if required to be off-work for medical reasons before the birth and during the recovery period after birth.
-(STD and paid parental leave will run concurrently when both apply.)
 Any paid time off employees elect to use while on approved FMLA will run concurrently with the FMLA entitlement.
 Applicable staff paid parental leave and disability claims will be opened at Lincoln Financial in coordination with the FMLA leave for eligible employees; there is no separate application required.

-Please note: Benefits receives approval notifications from Lincoln Financial and processes any applicable staff paid parental leave and GW Paid STD pay for employees, not managers or timekeepers.
+Benefits receives approval notifications from Lincoln Financial and processes any applicable staff paid parental leave and GW Paid STD pay for employees, not managers or timekeepers.